Tediore/audioflow2mqtt/README.md

 Availability (retained, used by Home Assistant for online/offline status):

-- `audioflow2mqtt/status` — `online`/`offline` for the gateway itself.
+- `audioflow2mqtt/status`: `online`/`offline` for the gateway itself.
 This is published as a retained Last Will message, so if the gateway disconnects unexpectedly the broker publishes `offline` on its behalf.
-- `audioflow2mqtt/0123456789/status` — `online`/`offline` for an individual device, depending on whether it is reachable.
+- `audioflow2mqtt/0123456789/status`: `online`/`offline` for an individual device, depending on whether it is reachable.

 <br>

 # Important notes
-A single instance handles multiple Audioflow devices — every topic is namespaced by the device serial number, so they don't collide.
+A single instance handles multiple Audioflow devices; every topic is namespaced by the device serial number, so they don't collide.
 You only need a separate instance (with a **different base topic**) if you deliberately run more than one copy against the same broker.

 While audioflow2mqtt does support UDP discovery of Audioflow devices, creating a DHCP reservation for your Audioflow device(s) and setting `DEVICES` is recommended for reliability.
 UDP discovery will only work if the Audioflow device is on the same subnet as the machine audioflow2mqtt is running on.